okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-verify/main/nodeexpress/commonsteps.md

 ### Initiate sign-in for Okta Verify enrollment

-The Okta Verify enrollment with [QR Code](#integrate-enrollment-using-qr-code) or [another channel](#integrate-enrollment-using-other-channels) start with identical steps.
+The [enrollment with the QR Code](#integrate-enrollment-using-qr-code) and [enrollment with another channel](#integrate-enrollment-using-other-channels) both start with identical steps.
 These steps are as follows:

 #### Summary of steps